thephez/backup-readme/platform/markdown/reference-dapi-endpoints.md

 [DAPI](explanation-dapi) currently provides 2 types of endpoints: [JSON-RPC](https://www.jsonrpc.org/) and [gRPC](https://grpc.io/docs/guides/).
 The JSON-RPC endpoints expose some layer 1 information while the gRPC endpoints support layer 2 as well as streaming of events related to blocks and transactions/transitions.

 # JSON-RPC Endpoints

-[block:callout]
-{
-  "type": "info",
-  "title": "gRPC Migration",
+> 📘 gRPC Migration
+>
-  "body": "The remaining JSON-RPC endpoints will be migrated to gRPC in a future release" }
+> The remaining JSON-RPC endpoints will be migrated to gRPC in a future release
-[/block]

 | Layer | Endpoint | Description |
 | :-: | - | - |
 | 1 | [`getBestBlockHash`](reference-dapi-endpoints-json-rpc-endpoints#getbestblockhash) | Returns block hash of the chaintip |